 It certainly brings better results than PPC, for example

 Optimizing your business for search is probably the smartest thing you can do for your company and brand online.
 If implemented right, a good SEO strategy can easily help you quadruple your brand visibility in Google’s SERPs, steal more traffic, reach out to the right customers when they’re ready to convert, and it can assist you in building a solid name for yourself in this endless and highly competitive digital sea of opportunities.
 To get a running start, give our link management tool a try for free, and instantly shave hours off of your workload.
-Click the button below, and start building right away.Start My FREE Base Plan
+Click the button below, and start building right away.See Base Pricing and options

 In this day and age, having high rankings in Google’s SERPs can be good for your business in many different ways.
 They can even have a positive effect on how users see and feel about your brand.
 If you figure out how to remain relevant and keep those top positions in the SERPs for your targeted keywords and topics - searchers will start to remember your name.
 And not only that - they’ll start to think of you as a true industry leader as well.